galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 The distance between both reads is known and therefore is additional information that can improve read mapping.

 Paired-end sequencing generates 2 FASTQ files:
-- One file with the sequences corresponding to foward orientation of all the fragments
+- One file with the sequences corresponding to **forward** orientation of all the fragments
-- One file with the sequences corresponding to reverse orientation of all the fragments
+- One file with the sequences corresponding to **reverse** orientation of all the fragments

 Usually we recognize these two files which belong to one sample by the name which has the same identifier for the reads but a different extension, e.g. `sampleA_R1.fastq` for the forward reads and `sampleA_R2.fastq` for the reverse reads.
 It can also be `_r` or `_1` for the forward reads and `_f` or `_2` for the reverse reads.